Science News Roundup: European scientists set nuclear fusion energy record; Risk of new heart problems jumps after COVID; mRNA shot side effects no different for cancer patients and more | Science-Environment

 Risk of new heart problems jumps after COVID; mRNA shot side effects no different for cancer patients

 The following is a summary of some recent studies on COVID-19.
 They include research that warrants further study to corroborate the findings and that has yet to be certified by peer review.
-The risk of new heart problems is much higher after COVID recovery
+Risk of new heart problems much higher after COVID recovery

 Solar storm knocks out 40 newly launched SpaceX satellites